quicwg/base-drafts/draft-ietf-quic-http.md

 with its 0-RTT data.
 The server MUST include all settings which differ from their default values.
-If a server accepts 0-RTT, but then sends a SETTINGS frame which reduces a setting the client understands or omits a value that was previous specified, this MUST be treated as a connection error of type HTTP_SETTINGS_ERROR.
+If a server accepts 0-RTT, but then sends a SETTINGS frame which reduces a setting the client understands or omits a value that was previously specified to have a non-default value, this MUST be treated as a connection error of type
+HTTP_SETTINGS_ERROR.